YoniZangolsaz/rick-and-morty/README.md

 open new terminal

-go to the rick-and-morty-front - run "cd ..\rick-and-morty-front\"
+go to the rick-and-morty-front - run "cd .\rick-and-morty-front\"

 install the packages - run "npm i"